 During the first season of Sesame Street, Ernie made the ducks famous by showing off his own — a prized and loyal friend, in his words — while playing in a tub amidst bubbles.
 It’s a catchy tune that you no doubt sing to your kid:

 Sound familiar?
 The song, written by Jeff Moss, and went on to sell more than 1 million copies, and reached number 11 on the Billboard chart.
 It was nominated for a Grammy, narrowly losing to The Sesame Street Book And Record, which featured the song, “Rubber Duckie.”
 So, it didn’t really “lose.”
 A few more quick notes:

 - The song has been featured on 21 different albums

 - There are recordings of it in Chinese, French, German, Hebrew, Spanish, and Dutch

 - In 1996, a German version of the song sold 1.8 million copies

 All because of a little duck.

-There’s just something about the toy that draws kids to the water like a duck to … also water.
+There’s just something about the bath toy that draws kids to the water like a duck to … also water.
 Whatever it is, it’s responsible for making bath time better.
-And for that, rubber ducky is certainly the one.
+And for that, rubber duck is certainly the one.